-The Company recognized a net gain (loss) through earnings on its trading securities as follows for the years ended:
+The Company recognized a net gain through earnings on its trading securities as follows for the years ended:

-2013 2012 2 2011 (Loss) on transfer from available-for-sale to trading \$ - \$ - \$ (2,438) Gain on trading securities sold 255 1,130 2,604 Gain (loss) on trading securities held 816 753 (210) Gain (loss) on trading securites \$ 1,071 \$ 1,883 \$ (44)
+2014 - 2013 2 2012 Gain (loss) on transfer from available-for-sale to trading \$ - \$ - \$ - Gain on trading securities sold 978 255 1,130 (Loss) gain on trading securities held (177) 816 753 Gain on trading securites \$ 801 \$ 1,071 \$ 1,883

-The Company's investments at December 31, 2013 and 2012 in U.S. Treasuries, certificates of deposit, commercial paper and/or municipal securities carried investment grade credit ratings.
-All of the Company's investments at December 31, 2013 in municipal, educational or other public body securities with an auction reset feature ("auction rate securities") also carried investment grade credit ratings.
-A portion of the Company's investments at December 31, 2012 in auction rate securities carried investment grade credit ratings.
+The Company's investments at December 31, 2014 and 2013 in certificates of deposit, commercial paper, municipal securities, U.S. government agency securities and/or variable rate demand notes ("VRSNs") carried investment grade credit ratings.
+VRDNs are floating rate municipal bonds with embedded put options that allow the bondholder to sell the security at par plus accrued interest.
+All of the put options are secured by a pledged liquidity source.
+While they are classified as marketable investment securities, the put option allows the VRDNs to be liquidated at par on a same day, or more generally on a seven day, settlement basis.
+All of the Company's investments at December 31, 2014 and 2013 in municipal, educational or other public body securities with an auction reset feature ("auction rate securities") also carried investment grade credit ratings.